 The texture of gjetost is smooth and firm but a little gooey, not unlike a real caramel or a piece of fudge.

 Gjetost is often sliced and served on toast for breakfast.
 Gjetost is also great for breakfast because it's a cheese that pairs well with coffee.
-Gjetost travels well and is a good cheese to keep in your pocket while skiing or take on road trips and camping trips.
-It can also be served for dessert.
+It travels well and is a good cheese to keep in your pocket while skiing or take on road trips and camping trips.
+The cheese can also be served for dessert.

 Gjetost is often easier to find at grocery stores than at specialty cheese shops.
 It is sold in 250 g/8oz squares or 500 g/16 ounce rectangles.

-Online retailer igourmet claims to import at least 60 Scandinavian cheeses.
+The online retailer igourmet.com claims to import at least 60 Scandinavian cheeses.

 Examples of Scandinavian Cheese